-It’s been 11 days since I dropped off my first born at college, 2,458 miles away.
-This morning, as I was lacing my shoes to go for my run, the tears started again.
-I should have just taken off my shoes and gone back to bed, but what would happen after that?
-I’d cry and fall back asleep and then what?
-I’d already gotten 9 hours of sleep the night before, and the night before that, and the night before that—more sleep than I’ve had in at least twenty years—the first time in years that no amount of sleep is the right answer.
+It’s been 11 days since I dropped off my firstborn at college, 2,458 miles away.
+As I was lacing my shoes to go for my run this morning, the tears started again.
+I should have just removed my shoes and returned to bed, but what would happen after that?
+I’d cry and fall back asleep, and then what?
+I’d already gotten 9 hours of sleep the night before, the night before that, and the night before that — more sleep than I’ve had in at least twenty years — the first time in years that no amount of sleep is the right answer.

 If I didn’t step out the door for my run, I knew I’d spiral down a path from which it may take months or years to come back.